ExternSchool/planner/README.md

  * the principal - receives actual, former and future students and their parents, as well as other visitors, receives primary documents and enrolls students to the school;
- * vice-principals - meet actual students and their parents, coordinate individual study plans, receive filled application forms, medical certificates, other documents, supply students' gradebooks, individual study plans etc;
+ * vice-principals - meet actual students and their parents, coordinate individual study plans, receive filled application forms, medical certificates, other documents, supply student's record-books, individual study plans etc;
  * the psychologist - meets actual and future students, their parents;
  * administrator-in-charge - prepares and prints out students test forms according to the list of the students taking their tests, meets the students, organizes and conducts test session;